hermangroup/docs/masternodes/index.rst

 Masternodes
 ===========

-Historia is best known as the first cryptocurrency with a focus on anonymity and transaction speed.
-What many people do not know is that these features are implemented on top of a network of dedicated servers known as masternodes, which gives rise to many exciting features not available on conventional blockchains.
-These features include anonymous and instant transactions, as well as governance of the development of the Historia network through a monthly budget and voting.
-This in itself is a first in the crypto world, and the masternodes are necessary to achieve the privacy and speed that Historia offers.
+Historia is first cryptocurrency with a focus on a voting platform and file storage mechanism (IPFS) paired together to attempt to give a accurate consensus-based view of future history.
+These features are implemented on top of a network of masternodes and the IPFS network, which gives rise to many exciting features not available on conventional blockchains.

+The Historia makes use of the first role based masternode system to allow for different roles and different rewards depending on the the service the masternode provides to the Historia network.

-This documentation focuses on understanding the services masternodes provide to the network, but also includes guides on how to run a masternode, using either a hosting provider or by setting up and maintaining your own hosting solution.
-The primary requirement to run a masternode on the Historia network is 1000 HISTORIA.
+This documentation focuses on understanding the services masternodes provide to the network, but also includes guides on how to run a masternode and IPFS, using either a hosting provider or by setting up and maintaining your own hosting solution.
+The primary requirement to run a masternode on the Historia network is 100 or 5000 HTA depending on the role the masternode serves.
 This is known as the collateral, and cannot be spent without interrupting operation of the masternode.
-The second requirement is the actual server running the Historia masternode software.
+The second requirement is the actual server running the Historia masternode software and the IPFS daemon.

-**Option 1: Hosted masternode**

-Since operating your own server requires a certain level knowledge of blockchains and Linux server operating systems, several community members offer dedicated hosting solutions for a fee.
-Taking advantage of these services means the user only needs to provide the masternode collateral and pay the hosting fee in order to receive payment from the block reward.
-See :ref:`these pages <masternode-hosting>` for information on how to set up a hosted masternode.

-**Option 2: Self-operated masternode**
+**Option 1: Self-operated masternode**

 Users with a deeper understanding (or curiosity) about the inner workings of the Historia network may choose to operate their own masternode